kevinfales/7geese-recognition-board/README.md

 ## Adding Dependencies

 To add depenendencies to the code just open up the `jam.json` file, and add your dependencies from there.

+## TODO

+* Move compiled CSS from css/bin to bin/css.
+Makes more sense, and we don't need to keep an unnecessary .gitkeep file.
+* Document the source code.
+* Fix all TODO's in code.